Director of Financial Aid

 The Following awards will be made after all other financial aid has been determined.
 The EWC scholarship and Grant-in Aid programs are not designed or intended for students to make a financial profit or generate a student refund, rather only to pay for direct college expenses not met by other forms of assistance.
 The award may be reduced should additional aid be received after disbursement (other than work-study and loans) for direct costs.
 The following scholarships are offered to potential students once all admissions documents have been received by the Admissions office.

-This scholarship is awarded to incoming high school seniors with a 3.50 cumulative grade point average (GPA) and SAT scores of 1100 or ACT scores of 24.
-Students must apply for financial aid to be eligible for this scholarship.
+This scholarship is awarded to incoming high school seniors with at least a 3.80 cumulative grade point average (GPA).
+Students must also submit an essay, and apply for financial aid to be eligible for this scholarship.
 Students must register for at least 12 credit hours and earn at least 12 credits hours per semester.
 This scholarship is up to the full cost of tuition and fees, and cannot generate any refund to the student.
 This scholarship is renewable up to eight semesters by maintaining a minimum 3.25 GPA.

 This scholarship is awarded to incoming high school seniors with a 3.25 cumulative grade point average (GPA) and SAT scores of 1000 or ACT score of 21.
 Students must apply for financial aid to be eligible for this scholarship.
 Students must register for at least 12 credit hours and earn at least 12 credit hours per semester.
 This scholarship is up to $7,000, and cannot generate any refund to the student.
 This scholarship is renewable up to eight semesters by maintaining a 3.00 GPA.